CMLKevin/pigeon-banking/README.md

 - 💸 **Peer-to-Peer Payments** - Send payments to other users
 - 📊 **Transaction History** - Track all your transactions
 - 👥 **User Directory** - Browse and search all registered users
+- 🏪 **Auction House** - Buy and sell Minecraft items with secure escrow system
-- 👑 **Admin Panel** - Comprehensive user management and analytics dashboard
+- 👑 **Admin Panel** - Comprehensive user management, analytics, and auction monitoring
 - 🎟️ **Invite System** - One-time use invite codes for controlled user registration
 - 🎨 **Modern UI** - Professional, minimalistic design inspired by Phantom wallet